 Qebhet is often pictured as a serpent or an ostrich bringing water.
 She was never worshipped to the degree of Isis or Hathor - or even much lesser deities - but was revered and respected and, at certain times, became associated with the Nile and cults which grew up in worship of the river.
 This is hardly surprising as she was always closely associated with pure, clean water.

 As the Nile was associated with Milky Way and the courses of the gods, Qebhet also became linked with the sky in both daylight and darkness.
-In her role as a purifier, she would also have been linked with the concept of Ma'at, eternal harmony and truth, which was the central guiding principle in ancient Egyptian culture personified by the goddess of the same name.
+In her role as a purifier, she would also have been linked with the concept of ma'at, eternal harmony and truth, which was the central guiding principle in ancient Egyptian culture personified by the goddess of the same name.

 Her earlier image as a celestial serpent was probably never completely forgotten even after she was imagined in human form in the land of the dead.
 Qebhet's association with the Milky Way and the divine Nile probably come from this early understanding of the goddess.
 The earthly plane of existence was thought to be a reflection of the eternal realm of the gods and so balance was struck through Qebhet as a goddess of the ever-changing night sky and also of the river of life which flowed through the Nile Valley to the sea.